 If cramping affects the quadriceps — the muscles at the front of the thigh — the person can try holding the foot of the affected leg behind them and gently pulling it up toward their buttocks, keeping the knees together.

-In cases where an underlying neurological condition is causing the muscle spasms, doctors may recommend an antispasmodic medicine.
+In cases where an underlying neurological condition is causing the muscle spasms, doctors may recommend an antispasmodic medication.

 Drinking plenty of water and stretching the muscles before any exercise or repetitive movements can help prevent muscle spasms.

 Some people experience muscle cramps in the legs during the night.
 Stretching the limbs before bed can help prevent this from occurring.

 Learn more about preventing muscle cramps in the leg.

 Muscle spasms, twitches, and cramps are not usually a cause for concern.
 People who exercise regularly or athletes tend to experience them more often.

 Anyone who regularly experiences severe or painful muscle spasms should speak to a doctor.

 Muscle spasms are very common, and people do not usually need to worry about them.
 Overexercising, dehydration, and stress are the most common causes.

 The spasms happen when the muscle suddenly moves involuntarily.
 Muscle spasms may feel like a slight twitch or a painful cramp, and they can occur in the muscles in any part of the body.